slimphp/Slim-Website/docs/v3/tutorial/first-app.md

 Composer can handle the autoloading of your own classes just as well as the vendored ones.
 For an in-depth guide, take a look at [using Composer to manage autoloading rules](https://getcomposer.org/doc/04-schema.md#autoload).

-My setup is pretty simple since I only have a few extra classes, they're just in the global namespace, and the files are in the `src/classes/` directory.
+My setup is pretty simple.
+I have a few extra classes and the files are in the `src/classes/` directory.
 So to autoload them, I add this `autoload` section to my `composer.json` file:

 ```javascript
 {